FreyaRhianna/corda-sample-summaries/README.md

 ### Extending this sample
 - Add a command for transferring an IOU to a new beneficiary and require that this beneficiary is a sanctioned entity.
 - Add a StatePointer to the referenced state and use that to point to the SanctionedEntity to ensure that the SanctionedEntity list is the most up to date.

+### Notes
+When you use a reference state in a transaction, the contract for that state is also not executed.

 ---